jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 Having revisited the whole process writing this article however, I have somewhat solidified my understanding of how everything is fitting together and the implementation makes more sense to me.
 So if I need to do this on a future project with this stack, or need to make the solution I have more scaleable, I will give this another go first.

 ## Summary

+Phew, that turned into quite the write up, thanks if you stuck with it, and hopefully it's been helpful or insightful in some way!
+It's the first long-form technical writing I've done for quite a while, so a good learning experience for me, and appreciation for people that publish resources like this regularly, A fair amount of time and effort goes into putting them together.

+I'm relatively pleased with the translation solution I have ended up with.
+Before starting the work it was something I was unsure about doing with a static site generator, but as with everything I have come across so far, Eleventy is super flexible and working with it was a joy again with this feature.

+Before starting work like this, it's important to have a bit of a plan upfront, make key decisions, know what it might impact and have a plan on what needs to be tackled.
+It definitely helped me avoid any nasty surprises, or panic when it launched that I'd missed or regressed something.